Step1N/iot_edge/README.md

 # iot_edge
-GoLang service using edge computing concepts.
+GoLang sample service using edge computing concepts.

 Service is deployed using docker and kubernetes